mrkipling/auto-awesome/README.md

 This just affects your Sonos, not your lights.
 It plays `PARTY_TIME_PLAYLIST_NAME` in shuffle mode (and skips the first track, otherwise we always end up with the same first track).
 When the endpoint is activated again it skips to the next track.

-AHHTs you can imagine, a big red party button on your wall is better than visiting a URL.
+As you can imagine, a big red party button on your wall is better than visiting a URL.

 ## Arriving Home